oroinc/documentation/user_guide/ms_exchange_integration.rst

 ==========================================

 OroCRM Enterprise Edition supports integration with Microsoft Exchange server.
-This means that emails from mailboxes on the MS Exchange server can be automatically uploaded of to OroCRM.
+This means that emails from mailboxes on the MS Exchange server can be automatically uploaded to OroCRM.

 This functionality enables using single system-wide setting to collect letters of multiple users within organization.